CHICAGO (AP) - Bobby Hull, Stan Mikita, Glenn Hall and Pierre Pilote each got a loud ovation as they slowly walked down the red carpet to center ice.

 The Chicago Blackhawks have four Stanley Cup titles now, but they still have plenty of love for their third title-winning team.

-Hull and the rest of the 1961 championship team were honored before the Blackhawks hosted the New York Islanders on Sunday night, receiving a framed replica of their title banner that hangs in the United Center rafters and a warm reception from the sellout crowd.
+Hull and the rest of the 1961 championship team were honored before the Blackhawks' 5-0 victory over the New York Islanders on Sunday night, receiving a framed replica of their title banner that hangs in the United Center rafters and a warm reception from the sellout crowd.

 "It's been 50 years and they still love us," Hull said.
 "The cheers that the guys got, you can tell that they remember that group back in the '60s and it's a tribute not only to the Chicago Blackhawks, a tribute not only to our hockey club, but these wonderful hockey fans here in Chicago."